MedJamal/lamp-stack-centos7/README.md

 This is a Centos 6, 7 script that will build a LAMP stack.

 TODO:
-- migrated to pho 7.1
+- migrated to php 7.1